How I Chose Great Books for Excellence in Literature

 What about negative things?

 I have had parents ask me whether a book had lying or adultery or other evils in it.
 If you’ve followed the discussion so far, you’ll know that literature that is true deals truly with these things.
 Rather than pretending that sin does not occur, great literature shows what happens as a result of it.
 In any of these books, the emphasis is not on the sinful act, but on what happens as a result.
-Most older literature treats these events just as the Bible does, with utmost brevity, and in older literature, often with the same phrases found in scripture.
-There is not a focus on specific descriptive details about the act of sin itself.*
+Most older literature treats these events just as the Bible does, with utmost brevity and discretion, and in very old literature, often with the same phrases found in scripture.
+There is not a focus on specific descriptive details about the negative act itself.*

 One thing that many parents don’t seem to remember is that married adults read things differently than relatively sheltered young people.
 I read and enjoyed many of these classics as a teen or pre-teen.
 Later in life as I re-read them or heard them discussed by other adults, I realized that I’d totally overlooked the bits that were potentially offensive to some adults.
 The more sheltered the young person, the less they will notice.